-The Assistant to the Vice President for Academic Affairs works closely with the Vice President for Academic Affairs on class schedule preparation and is responsible for the assignment of all classrooms.
+The Special Assistant works closely with the Provost & Vice President for Academic Affairs on class schedule preparation and is responsible for the assignment of all classrooms.
 She serves on several university committees and works closely with the Academic Deans and faculty on issues involving tenure and promotion eligibility, faculty teaching loads, supplemental contracts and independent study compensation.
 She does research and carries out special projects as assigned by the VPAA.

 The Special Assistant to the Provost serves as the principal editor of the University catalog, serves on the Curriculum and Academic Policies Committee, serves as editor of the Research Bulletin of Faculty & Students, works with the five colleges and Web Communications to develop, update and maintain college web sites, and coordinates curriculum revisions for inclusion in University catalogs.
 The Special Assistant also works to ensure accuracy and consistency between the University website and the University catalog, and is responsible for management of the Academic Affairs website and the coordination of University data for Higher Learning Commission accreditation.